clj-grenada/grenada-spec/NewModel.md

       there and in the expected shape.

+## A new model

  - We have Things.
- - A Thing is a data structures containing data about a concrete thing.
+ - A Thing is a data object containing data about a concrete thing.
- - Not writing "concrete" everywhere is okay as long as it's clear what is meant (by capitalization in writing and by context in speaking).
+ - (Not writing "concrete" everywhere is okay as long as it's made clear what is meant (by capitalization in writing and by context in speaking).)
+ - A Thing has Bars that *contain data* about the concrete thing.
- - A Thing has Aspects that define its semantics.
+ - A Thing has Aspects that *define its semantics*.
  - A Thing has Coordinates that tell where we can find the concrete thing.

+### More on Bars

+ - Bars may be added to or deleted from a Thing.
+ - Every Bar has a type (I'm tempted to call it Mould).
+The type defines the meaning and shape of the information the Bar contains.
+It also defines the prerequisites of the Bar, that is, the Aspects and types of Bars required to be present on a Thing before the Bar can be added to it.
- - A Thing has Bars that are pieces of information about the concrete thing.
+ - A Thing cannot have two Bars of the same type.

+### More on Aspects

+ - Aspects may be added to, but not deleted from a Thing.
+ - Aspects may not make any statement about the Bars of a Thing.
+ - An Aspect may define prerequisites, that is, the Aspects required to be present on a Thing before the Aspect can be added to it.
+ - A Thing cannot have two conflicting Aspects.
  - A Thing has exactly one of the following Aspects.

-Group:
+#### Group

  - A Thing with the Aspect Group contains data about a concrete Maven group.
  - It has one coordinate, the name of the concrete group.

-Artifact:
+#### Artifact

  - A Thing with the Aspect Artifact contains data about a concrete Maven artifact.
- - It has two coordinates, the coordinate of the concrete group the concrete artifact belongs to and the name of concrete artifact.
+ - It has two coordinates, the coordinate of the concrete group the concrete artifact belongs to and the name of the concrete artifact.

-Version:
+#### Version

  - A Thing with the Aspect Version contains data about a concrete Maven version.
  - It has three coordinates, the coordinates of the concrete artifact the concrete version belongs to and the name of the concrete version itself (also called a "version string").

-Platform:
+#### Platform

  - A Thing with the Aspect Platform contains data about the code for a concrete Clojure platform that a concrete version contains.